Starting Your Application

 Funding Decisions

-Once an application is complete, it will be reviewed by Coast Funds’ Project Review Committee and/or the full Board for decision.
-Committee and/or Board approval is required for all applications.
+Once an application is complete, it will be reviewed by Coast Funds’ senior leadership team, Project Review Committee, and/or the full Board for decision, depending on the level of funding requested.

 Project Reporting for Approved Projects

-For all approved projects, recipients are required to provide a final report following completion of the project that provides:
+For all approved projects, recipients are required to provide sign off on a final report following completion of the project that provides:

 > View a template for Coast Funds’ Final Report (sample only)